 5. A Party shall be liable for any breach of this agreement by such Party or any of its Representatives.
 Any action for damages shall not be a sufficient remedy for any breach hereof and therefore, the non-breaching Party shall be entitled to specific performance or other equitable relief.
 Such remedy shall not be deemed to be the exclusive remedy available to the non-breaching Party, but shall be in addition to all other available remedies.
 Neither failure nor delay by the non-defaulting Party in exercising any of its rights, powers or privileges herein shall operate as a waiver nor shall any single or partial exercise preclude any other or further exercise of any right, power or privilege.

-6. Neither this agreement nor any communications of the Parties shall be deemed to create any obligation or liability for either Party to proceed with a Proposed Transaction unless and until the Parties so agree in writing.
+6. Neither this agreement nor any communications of the Parties shall be deemed to create any obligation or liability for either Party to proceed with the Proposed Transaction unless and until the Parties so agree in writing.
 This agreement neither obligates a Party to deal exclusively with the other Party nor prevents a Party or any of its affiliates from competing with the other Party or any of its affiliates, so long as such Party does not breach this agreement.
-The Parties agree that no joint venture, partnership, or other fiduciary relationship shall be deemed to exist or arise with respect to a Proposed Transaction.
+The Parties agree that no joint venture, partnership, or other fiduciary relationship shall be deemed to exist or arise with respect to the Proposed Transaction.

-7. This agreement shall be binding upon and for the benefit of ECT and CINergy and their respective Representatives, successors, and permitted assigns.
-Neither ECT nor CINergy may assign its rights or obligations hereunder without the prior written consent of the other Party.
+7. This agreement shall be binding upon and for the benefit of ENA and CINergy and their respective Representatives, successors, and permitted assigns.
+Neither ENA nor CINergy may assign its rights or obligations hereunder without the prior written consent of the other Party.

 8. THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO CONFLICTS OF LAWS RULES OR PRINCIPLES.